praveenvp07/kubernetes201/4-Kubernetes_Ingress_and_Intro_to_ServiceMesh/ServiceMeshIstio/labs.md

 ### Generating traces using the Bookinfo sample

-- When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more times to generate trace information.
+ When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more times to generate trace information.
 - To send a 100 requests to the productpage service, use the following command:

 ```command
 for i in `seq 1 100`; do curl -s -o /dev/null http://$GATEWAY_URL/productpage; done
 ```

--From the left-hand pane of the dashboard, select productpage from the Service drop-down list and click Find Traces.
+- From the left-hand pane of the dashboard, select productpage from the Service drop-down list and click Find Traces.

--The trace is comprised of a set of spans, where each span corresponds to a Bookinfo service, invoked during the execution of a /productpage request, or internal Istio component.
+- The trace is comprised of a set of spans, where each span corresponds to a Bookinfo service, invoked during the execution of a /productpage request, or internal Istio component.

 ### Traffic Shifting

-**To get started, run this command to route all traffic to the v1 version of each microservice (same as that of request routing lab)**
+*To get started, run the following command to route all traffic to the v1 version of each microservice (already done this in request routing lab)

 ```command
 kubectl apply -f configs/virtual-service-all-v1.yaml